7purplebulls/finance-opt-tools/doc/source/stdlib/asset.rst

 	If both ``name1`` and ``name2`` do not exist in ``A`` , it will throw an error for ``name1`` as the first error to be encountered.

-..function:: setCoVarForAssetPair(A, name1::AbstractString, name2::AbstractString, value)
+.. function:: setCoVarForAssetPair(A, name1::AbstractString, name2::AbstractString, value)

 	Returns the ``value`` that was set for the covariance between the assets ``name1`` and ``name2`` .
 	If ``name1`` does not exist in ``A`` , it will throw an error: